colding10/colding10.github.io/src/content/ctfs/garden-state-ctf-2025.md

 quality: 5/10
 wouldPlayAgain: yes
 notes: |
+  - This was a CTF for New Jersey high schoolers only i believe.
+Pretty easy challs since pretty much everyone has never done ctf before
   - Most things I did was just chatgpt if im being 100% honest.
 I did try to start learning ctf tho.
 Also there was no rev
 ---